-11 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors
+15 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 2020 was a year of few big film releases, with so many dates changing due to the COVID-19 pandemic.
 Many viewers turned to streaming for their entertainment and Happiest Season was one of them, telling the story of a woman who is struggling to come out to her conservative family when she brings her girlfriend home for the holidays.

-Kristen Stewart takes on the lead role as Abby Holland, the girlfriend of Harper, who comes home with her during the holidays.
+Kristen Stewart takes on the lead role as Abby Holland in the Happiest Season cast, the girlfriend of Harper, who comes home with her during the holidays.
 Kristen Stewart herself has come out as queer, and discussed in an interview with InStyle, how her journey of coming out helped her portray the character in the film.
 When asked if it was her own experiences that drew her to the role, she discussed the challenges of dating and fame during her early twenties, and being asked about her sexuality, stating:

-I felt like maybe there were things that have hurt people I've been with.
-Not because I felt ashamed of being openly gay but because I didn't like giving myself to the public, in a way.
-It felt like such thievery.
-This was a period of time when I was sort of cagey.
-Even in my previous relationships, which were straight, we did everything we could to not be photographed doing things — things that would become not ours.
-So I think the added pressure of representing a group of people, of representing queerness, wasn't something I understood then.
-Only now can I see it.
-Retrospectively, I can tell you I have experience with this story.
-But back then I would have been like, "No, I'm fine.
-My parents are fine with it.
-Everything's fine."
-That's bullshit.
-It's been hard.
-It's been weird.
-It's that way for everyone.

 When an actor goes through something so personal, it’s not a surprise that the character comes off so organically real, and that was the case with Happiest Season.
 Not only is it a great Christmas film, but it’s certainly a great portrayal of what coming out to a conservative family can be like.